loewexy/pdns-manager-website/content/documentation/letsencrypt.md

 ```

 Now, the domains.txt file must be created.
 This file contains the information
-which certificates letsencrypt.sh will be generating and trying to sign.
+which certificates dehydrated will be generating and trying to sign.
 The file looks as follows:

 ```bash